MarkBaggett/domain_stats2/README.md

 A domain with a very recent "seen_by_web", "seen_by_us" and "seen_by_you" date should be investigated.
 The vast majority of domains have been around for a few years before they are stable and gain popularity.
 Domains used by attackers are usually established shortly before they are used.

+Anytime you see "FIRST-CONTACT" on a domain that has been running for some period of time it is at the least a good thing to be aware of.
+If it is the FIRST CONTACT for both you and the community then that is even more interesting.

 ![Overview](overview.jpg)

+The goal is to push as much of the "ESTABLISHED" data to the client local lan as possible.
+This minimizes network traffic keeps as much data as possible on the client network.
+When contacting the central server it will periodically inform the client to pull list of new domains and add them to the client established database.

+More data to come later as features and functions are more firmly established.

 You can check the efficiency of your domain_stats server cache with the following request.